moritz-hoelting/shulkerscript-webpage/src/content/docs/guides/syntax.md

 }
 ```

+To learn more about how to combine or negate conditions, refer to the [if-else statement reference](/reference/conditionals).

 ## Execute Blocks
 Execute blocks are used to execute a block of code in a specific context.
 They consist of the keyword you would pass to the `/execute` command followed the argument as a string in parenthesis and a block of code.